kamstrup/fn/README.md

 * Put examples in this README

 API CHANGES
-* Rework RangeOf() and maybe SourceOf+SourceFunc... should maybe be able to abort by returning ErrStop?
 * Range.Len() should be well defined.
 * For walking a Dir or reading a file we need a way to return errors from Seqs
 * Error reporting for fn.Seq.Array()?
 Tricky since Array is not a struct, but a just slice type alias